Alentejo, Portugal, is an unknown region waiting for your visit.

-Concerning the strong Portuguese Jewish heritage, which Portugal is proud to have, it is inevitable to speak of Castelo de Vide Jewry.
+Concerning the Portuguese solid Jewish heritage, which Portugal is proud to have, it is inevitable to speak of Castelo de Vide Jewry.

-As Alentejo is traditionally a very poor region, and where cereals are grown, bread is essential in everyday life as it is in the local gastronomy.
+Alentejo is traditionally an impoverished region where cereals are grown.
+Being so, bread is essential in everyday life as it is in the local gastronomy.

-In Alentejo gastronomy, we find many dishes that are made including bread and dishes where bread is the main ingredient.
+In Alentejo gastronomy, we can find many dishes, including bread and dishes where bread is the main ingredient.

 If the bread does not make part of the dish, it cannot be missed to accompany the meal.

-It is also common to have pork, garlic, coriander, tomatoes, lard, and olive oil.
+It is common to have pork, garlic, coriander, tomatoes, lard, and olive oil.

-In my opinion, the Alentejo’s wine region, along with the Douro and Dão wine regions, is one of the top three wine regions of Portugal.
+I think Alentejo’s wine region, along with the Douro and Dão wine regions, one of Portugal’s top three wine regions.

-In this region, there is no shortage of extraordinary wine cellars with visits and tastings.
-I say extraordinary in terms of wine quality but also in the architectural spectacularity of its buildings.
+This region has no shortage of extraordinary wine cellars you can visit and enjoy some tastings.
+I say extraordinary in terms of wine quality but also the architectural spectacularity of its buildings.

 In terms of architecture, see the example of Herdade do Freixo, in Redondo.

-Anyway, I hope I could arouse interest in Alentejo, and maybe one day, I can count on your presence on one of my tours.
+Anyway, I hope this could arouse your interest in the Alentejo, and maybe one day, I can count on your presence on one of my tours.